-We offer individual and family therapy to help you cope with:
+We offer individual therapy to help you cope with:

 Anxiety